Otterhound

 Otterhounds are generally robust dogs for their size, with most living healthy lives spanning 10-13 years.
 However, like many large breeds, they do face some specific health challenges that Australian owners should understand before bringing one home.

 Primary epilepsy can develop in young Otterhounds (typically 1-4 years old), causing seizures with no identifiable underlying cause.
-While concerning for owners, this condition is usually manageable with long-term anti-seizure medications prescribed by your vet.
+While confronting for owners, this condition is usually manageable with long-term anti-seizure medications prescribed by your vet.

-Regular vet check-ups, maintaining a healthy weight, and choosing a responsible breeder who health tests their dogs are your best defences against these conditions.
+Regular vet check-ups, maintaining a healthy weight, and choosing a responsible breeder who health-tests their dogs are your best defences against these conditions.

 Feeding an Otterhound properly is crucial for their development and long-term health, especially given their substantial size and growth patterns.
 These gentle giants have specific nutritional needs that change significantly from puppyhood through their senior years.